-The Thorniewood by-election was just last September!
+The Thorniewood by-election was in September 2019 – if not for the pandemic, voters here would have had two by-elections in the space of a year, plus two national elections.
 That was the result of a rather late resignation by Labour councillor Hugh Gaffney, who had been elected MP for that Coatbridge, Chryston and Bellshill constituency in 2017.
 I’m not going to repeat the details that can be found in the preview post for that by-election, as it’s still the same ward with the same voters.
 This is the first time Ballot Box Scotland has returned to a ward for a second by-election, it’s weird.

 What has changed since then is, obviously, that the SNP have re-taken the Westminster constituency covering the ward.
 It’s quite possible that the good people of Thorniewood are the most-polled voters in Scotland in recent years, given this is the third by-election in the ward in recent years, plus all the other normal elections!

 Boundaries and Recent Election History - Thorniewood